rasch/reno/README.md

 The `md` and `markdown` functions parse markdown and return an HTML string.
 [Marked](https://marked.js.org/) is used by Reno to parse the markdown.
 The output HTML includes id tags on the headings.
-Task list items are also supported by adding classes to list items, `tast-list-item` and `checked`.

 ```javascript
 import { md } from "@rasch/reno"